-the role of a stone in marking a boundary
+the role of a stone in marking a boundary\

-the role of a building in serving as a military target
+the role of a building in serving as a military target]

 ‘Role’ is another name for what we might call an extrinsic or externally-grounded realizable entity.
 An entity has a certain role not because of the way it itself is, but because of something that happens or obtains externally, for example a student is enrolled in an institution of learning, a patient is enrolled in a clinical trial.